What is Memphis Design Style and Why It Is Back

 Zadine Mirror Orange

-Mirror $7.045
+Mirror

-Right after Sottsass’ death, interest in what is Memphis Design style began to grow.
+Memphis design began to reemerge in 2005 in Los Angeles.
+A year before Ettore Sottsass’s death, LACMA (Los Angeles County Museum of Art) exhibited a survey of Sottsass’s designs.
+Right after this, interest in Memphis Design style began to grow.
 It influenced high fashion houses like Missoni, Karl Lagerfeld, and Christian Dior, and the latter’s 2011 collection helped kick-start the movement.

 • Vonkli Armchair I Ruby by HOMMÉS Studio